mr-kingshuk/vinayak-night-canteen-server/README.md

 ## Solution Provided by This Software
 To address these challenges, I developed a comprehensive Night Canteen Website for Vinayak Canteen.
 The platform features a 3-tier user role system, including **`User`**, **`Worker`**, and **`Merchant`** profiles.
 Key functionalities include:

-- <ins>**Integrated Razorpay**</ins> for secure payments, ensuring a smooth transaction process, ensuring pre-payment of orders, to allow order confirmation, from both Store as well as Student side
+- <ins>**Integrated Razorpay**</ins> for secure payments, ensuring a smooth transaction process, ensuring pre-payment of orders, to allowing order confirmation, from both Store as well as Student side
 -
 - <ins>**WebSockets**</ins> using socket.io for real-time communication, enabling Workers to receive and manage orders instantly.)
 - <ins>**Cron jobs**</ins> to manage item availability based on store timings, automatically toggling items off when the store closes and on when it opens, managed by the store owner.